NARA Privacy Act Systems: NARA 2

 ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES: NARA maintains reference request files on individuals to: Maintain control of records and archival materials being used in a research room; establish researcher accountability for records and archival materials; prepare replies to researchers' reference questions; record the status of researchers' requests and NARA replies to those requests; enable future contact with researchers, if necessary; and facilitate the preparation of statistical and other aggregate reports on researcher use of records.

-The routine use statements A, C, E, F, and G, described in Appendix A also apply to this system of records.
+The routine use statements A, C, E, F, G, and I, described in Appendix A also apply to this system of records.

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OF RECORDS IN THE SYSTEM: